Skip to article

 New York cottage food — your questions answered.

-What other unusual things can't I sell in New York?
+What kind of food can I sell from home in New York?

 New York cottage food laws: what is the short version?

 New York requires registration before selling cottage food.
-There is no state revenue cap in the current data.
-New York allows online orders, seller delivery for cottage food sellers in the current data.
+The cited state sources do not list a revenue cap.
+New York allows online orders, seller delivery for cottage food sellers.

-Do I need a cottage food registration in New York?
+Do I need a cottage food license or permit in New York?

 Yes.
 New York requires registration before selling cottage food.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.